diku-dk/futhark/HACKING.md

   generation in some cases, so turn it off when actually generating code.)
-- Tools that talk to server-mode executables will print the messages sent back and worth on the standard error stream.
+- Tools that talk to server-mode executables will print the messages sent back and forth on the standard error stream.

 ## Running compiler pipelines